rohangc/GVimConfiguration/Readme.md

         d.
 Python - the same architecture as that of your Vim (x86/x64)
         e. ctags

-    3. Invoke a command window (ensure that git.exe is in your system path) or invoke a "Git Shell".
-       From within this command window, do the following:
+    3. Invoke a "Git Shell" and do the following:

         a.
 Clone this repository onto your PC by executing command: "git clone --recursive https://github.com/rohangc/GVimConfiguration.git".
            This will create a directory called 'GVimConfiguration'.